jagwarrx/hugoblog/content/posts/Principles.md

 I believe that people have an **enormous capacity to make things happen**.
 Human potential is essentially infinite.
 I expect great things from myself and the people around me.

 I am **deliberate** in the things I do.
 I prioritize my tasks for effectiveness, and every action I take has reasoning behind it.
-Not making a decision is a decision.
+Not taking a decision is a decision which I take in circumstances where I need more data.

 ## Iterative Development